About our Teachers

 These inspiring teachers lead our programs and cherish time in nature - rain or shine!

-Kelly is a long-time early childhood educator who is excited to be working outdoors.
-She is certified as a level 1 Nature-Based Teacher with ERAFANS and is thrilled to join the team!
+Kelly is a long-time early childhood educator who is excited to be working with young children outdoors.
+She finds great inspiration from her native homeland, Greece, as well as her family.
+She began teaching at Notchcliff in Fall 2021 and is certified as a level 2 Nature-Based Teacher with ERAFANS.
+She is thrilled to be part of the team!

 Jasmine joined the team at Eastern Region Association of Forest and Nature Schools (ERAFANS) in 2021.
-She puts her organizational skills to work, assisting with program registration with Notchcliff as well other other professional development programs offered by ERAFANS.
+She puts her organizational skills to work, assisting with program registration and billing for Notchcliff as well as membership and professional development programs offered by ERAFANS.
+Jasmine was honored with the Maryland Nonprofits 'Service with Distinction' Award in 2022 for her pivotal support role at ERAFANS during the pandemic.

 Monica Wiedel-Lubinski, M.Ed.